bgoutorbe/seismic-noise-tomography/README.md

 and Bensen et al. (2007).
 The tomographic inversion implements the linear inversion procedure with norm penalization and spatial smoothing of Barmin et al. (2001).
+The Markov chain Monte Carlo method is described by Mosegaard and Tarantola (1995), and the forward modelling is taken care of by the Computer Programs in Seimology (Herrmann, 2013).

 - Barmin, M. P., Ritzwoller, M. H. and Levshin, A. L. (2001).
 A fast and reliable method for surface wave tomography.